Department of Elementary and Secondary Education Logo

 IMplement MA

-• Skillful implementation of high-quality instructional materials through evidence-based practices that are inclusive and culturally & linguistically sustaining supports students to thrive.
+• Skillful implementation of high-quality instructional materials through evidence-based practices that are inclusive and culturally & linguistically sustaining supports all students to thrive.

 • High-quality instructional materials implemented with "high-expectations and targeted support" promotes deeper learning.